 I.K.2.
 The Permittee shall provide documentation of financial responsibility, for cleanup and closure, environmental pollution legal liability, and general liability coverage annually to the Director for review and approval by March 1 of each reporting year or upon request by the Director.

 I.K.3.
-The Permittee shall receive written approval from the Director for any changes in the extent, type (e.g., mechanism, insurance carrier or financial institution), or amount of the environmental pollution legal liability or financial assurance mechanism for coverage of physical or operational conditions at the facility that change the nature and extent of cleanup and closure costs prior to implementation of these changes.
+The Permittee shall receive written approval from the Director for any changes in the extent, type (e.g., mechanism, insurance carrier or financial institution), or amount of the environmental pollution legal liability or financial assurance mechanism for coverage of physical or operational conditions at the facility that change the nature and extent of cleanup or closure costs prior to implementation of these changes.

 I.L.
 Cleanup and Closure Plan

 I.L.1.
 The Permittee shall update the facility closure plan cost estimates and provide the updated estimate to the Director, in writing, within 60 days following a facility modification that causes an increase in the financial responsibility required under R315-15-10 of the Utah Administrative Code.
 Within 30 days of the Director’s written approval of a permit modification for the cleanup and closure plan that would result in an increase cost estimate, the Permittee shall provide to the Director the information specified in R315-15-11.2(b)(2) of the Utah Administrative Code and Condition II.G of this Permit.

+I.L.1.a.
+The Permittee shall submit to the Director at the time of the closure of the facility, an updated closure plan.
+The Permittee shall receive written approval from the Director prior to implementing the updated closure plan.

 I.L.2.
 The Permittee shall initiate closure of the facility within 90 days after the Permittee receives the final volume of used oil or after the Director revokes the Permittee’s Processor Permit in accordance with the requirements of R315-15-11.3 of the Utah Administrative Code and this Permit.